Better than Star Wars!

 Getting to work

-She tries to solve the maze, by placing marks to orient herself.
+She tries to solve the maze, by placing marks to orient herself, like dwawing arrows on the floor.
 But the maze is constantly changing and is full of dangers.
 At the same time, the king tries to prevent her from succeeding, with mind games, seduction, riddles, tricks and other maneuvers.

 A round of applause for the special effects